 It gives us hope at Free to Feed and we understand the importance of continuing to breastfeed through infant allergies and intolerances.
 If you want to continue breastfeeding, we’re here to help you.

-For all the scientific data we have found and to learn more, you can visit our page on True/False Allergens For Weeks here.
+For all the scientific data we have found and to learn more, visit our page on True/False Allergens For Weeks here.

-To have a one-on-one consultation with Dr. Trill about your journey, sign up here!
+To have a one-on-one consultation about your journey, sign up here!

 Picariello, Gianluca, et al. "Excretion of dietary cow’s milk derived peptides into breast milk."
 Frontiers in Nutrition 6 (2019): 25.